sorry-app/status-bar/README.md

-# Sorry Status Announcer Plugin
+# Sorry Status Bar Plugin

-Add your [Sorry](http://www.sorryapp.com/) status updates as an announcement bar to your app or website with this jQuery plugin.
+In an effort to help extend your voice beyond the status page, we’ve put together this Status Bar plugin.

+Once dropped into your website or application it'll broadcast your [Sorry](http://www.sorryapp.com) status updates direct to your users.

 #### jQuery required